Understanding Catch-up Contributions for Retirement Plans

 - If you’re age 50 or older, you can contribute an extra 6,500 each year as a catch-up on your retirement savings.

 It’s never too late to start saving for retirement.
 If you’re over the age of 50, you get a boost that those who are younger don’t.
 The IRS allows those closer to retirement to contribute above the annual limit to certain employer-sponsored retirement savings accounts.
-In 2020, you can contribute an additional $6,500, which was $500 more than the limit for catch-up contributions in 2019.
+In 2021, you can contribute an additional $6,500, which was the same limit for catch-up contributions in 2020.
 You can do catch-up contributions to the following qualified retirement plans:

 - 401(k) [other than a SIMPLE 401(k)]